zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-faq-custom-domains.md

 Yes, if the only difference between your Community Cloud and Production is branding the hiding of other extensions UI.

 However, a major reuse restriction is that you must serve the same PDL to both Production and your Community Cloud.
-You can serve different domain-based configuration to the user’s browser,  as specified in `AuxDocs`, and you can review  `PortalContext.TrustedAuthorityHost` to determine the  environment from which the client is calling your extension.
+You can serve a different domain-based configuration to the user’s browser,  as specified in `AuxDocs`, and you can review  `PortalContext.TrustedAuthorityHost` to determine the  environment from which the client is calling your extension.
 However, you cannot change the behavior of server-to-server calls, and PDL is requested by servers.